Taxation on goods, income or wealth influence economic behaviour and the distribution of resources.

 - Incentive effect.
 Higher income tax reduces the take-home pay and can reduce the incentive to work.
 Either workers chose not to do overtime or even leave the labour market altogether.
 However, there are two conflicting effects of higher tax

 - Substitution effect.
 Higher tax leads to lower wages – and work becomes relatively less attractive than leisure.
-The substitution effect of higher tax is that workers will want to work less.
+The substitution effect of a higher tax is that workers will want to work less.

 - Income effect.
 However, if higher tax leads to lower wages, then a worker may feel the need to work longer hours to maintain his target level of income.
 Therefore, the income effect means that higher tax may mean some workers feel the need to work longer.

 - Laffer curve.
-The Laffer curve is analysis which suggests at some tax rates, higher income tax will reduce incentives to work and actually leads to lower tax revenue.
+The Laffer curve is an analysis which suggests at some tax rates, higher income tax will reduce incentives to work and actually leads to lower tax revenue.

-The Laffer curve is a source of dispute; the key question is at which level higher income tax rates lead to lower revenue?
+The Laffer curve is a source of dispute; the key question is at which level does higher income tax rates lead to lower revenue?
 One study suggests it would need to be a tax rate of over 70%

-Impact on distribution of income.
+Impact on the distribution of income.
 Income tax is a progressive tax.
 In the UK, there is a tax threshold of £10,000, with a higher rate of income tax of 40%.
 As income rises, the percentage of income paid in tax increases.
 16% of all income tax revenue is paid for by the top 1% earners.
 Income tax has a role in redistributing income and offsetting more regressive taxes, such as excise duty and indirect tax.

-Impact of higher tax burden
+Impact of a higher tax burden